+Table 6 - SW OTP - Waterfall Typical Milestones

 SW Agile Approach

+OpenHW Software projects which are run in an agile methodology will need a model which allows initial agreement on a feature specification, then iterative milestones allowing for incremental software releases.

+Further investigation is needed to develop the technical milestone tracking strategy for agile projects.

 FPGA Project

-TBD
+Further investigation is needed to develop the technical milestone tracking strategy for FPGA OTP.

 Board Level Hardware Project

-TBD
+Further investigation is needed to develop the technical milestone tracking strategy for Board Level Hardware OTP.

 Change Controlled-Artifacts

-The OTP or OSP Project Plan includes a list of project artifacts and determines which of those artifacts are under change control.
+The OTP Project Plan includes a list of project artifacts and determines which of those artifacts are under change control.
 For example, an OTP project’s Feature Description would normally be under change control.

 The project plan also specifies related milestones to those change controlled artifacts, such as Feature Description Approved.